johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/project/sre_project.md

 #### Category 2: Cherry-pick succeeds but missing tests
 - Git cherry-pick succeeds without conflicts.
-- Some of the changed files lack test coverage in the target repository.
+- Some of the changed files lack test in the target repository.

 **Task:**
-* Identify the **merge commit** of the patch pull request using techniques from the [Mining Software Respositories](/teaching/Software-Reengineering/msr/) class.
+* Identify the **merge commit** of the patch pull request.
 * Run `git cherry-pick` on the identified merge commit.
 * Write the missing unit/integration tests for the uncovered changes.
 * Measure coverage before and after adding the tests to ensure improvement.